yackrru/spa-resolver/README.md

 - All accesses other than the explicitly set path will return index.html.
   - The `index.html` as the single page of SPA can be set in any directory and any file name.
 - Can easily map the http path to the directory where static files such as JavaScript and CSS are located.
-  - If the requested file does not exist, it will return a 404 http status code.
+  - If the requested file does not exist, it will return 404 http status code.

 ## Install
 ```bash